gnosisguild/zodiac-guard-scope/docs/setup_guide.md

 yarn hardhat toggleScoped --network rinkeby --guard <scope_guard_address> --target <target_address>
 ```

-You can use this utitly to generate the function signature for specific functions.
+You can use this utility to generate the function signature for specific functions.

 ```bash
 yarn hardhat getFunctionSignature --function <escaped_function_sighash>